-If necessary for the conservation of a healthy populations of Kuskokwim Chinook Salmon or to continue subsistence uses of Kuskokwim Chinook Salmon, Section 815(3) of ANILCA and 50 CFR 100.14(b) of Federal regulations authorize closures on the taking of Kuskokwim Chinook Salmon for nonsubsistence uses (such as sport and commercial fishing) on Federal public lands and waters.
+If necessary for the conservation of a healthy populations or to continue subsistence uses of Kuskokwim Chinook Salmon, Section 815(3) of ANILCA and 50 CFR 100.14(b) of Federal regulations authorize closures on the taking of Kuskokwim Chinook Salmon for nonsubsistence uses (such as sport and commercial fishing) on Federal public lands and waters.
 When implemented, all harvesting authorized by the State would be closed.
-Both Special Action Requests FSA18-01 and FSA18-03 request the Board to implement this type of closure.
+Special Action Request FSA19-02 asks the Board to implement this type of closure.

-If nonsubsistence uses have been eliminated on Federal public lands and waters, but it remained necessary to restrict the taking of Kuskokwim Chinook Salmon on Federal public lands and waters by subsistence users in order to protect the continued viability of Kuskokwim Chinook Salmon or to continue subsistence uses of Kuskokwim Chinook Salmon, the Board would take the next step and establish a priority among subsistence users, authorized in Section 804 of ANILCA and 50 CFR 100.17 of Federal regulations.
-Both Special Action Requests FSA18-01 and FSA18-03 request the Board to implement this type closure.
+If nonsubsistence uses were eliminated on Federal public lands and waters, but it remained necessary to restrict the taking of Kuskokwim Chinook Salmon on Federal public lands and waters by subsistence users in order to protect the continued viability or to continue subsistence uses of Kuskokwim Chinook Salmon, the Board would take the next step and establish a priority among subsistence users, authorized in Section 804 of ANILCA and 50 CFR 100.17.
+Special Action Request FSA19-02 asks the Board to implement this type of closure.